 Books in Exhibitions—Mounts, Materials, and Economy

-The Folger Shakespeare Library's Werner Gundersheimer Conservation Department is organizing this three-day symposium on books in exhibitions focusing on book cradles and book supports.
+The Folger Shakespeare Library's Werner Gundersheimer Conservation Department organized a three-day symposium on books in exhibitions focusing on book cradles and book supports.
+The symposium was held in the Folger's historic theater.

-This symposium is being offered in collaboration with Hanka Gerhold, paper conservator at the “Kupferstichkabinett, Staatliche Museen zu Berlin - Preußischer Kulturbesitz,” Germany and Michaela Brand, book conservator at the “Stiftung Deutsches Historisches Museum,” Berlin, Germany, following up on their successful symposium on this topic “In die Wiege gelegt” held in Berlin in 2013.
-As that symposium was offered in German only, this symposium is a unique opportunity to discuss books in exhibitions and their supports.
+This symposium was offered in collaboration with Hanka Gerhold, paper conservator at the “Kupferstichkabinett, Staatliche Museen zu Berlin - Preußischer Kulturbesitz,” Germany and Michaela Brand, book conservator at the “Stiftung Deutsches Historisches Museum,” Berlin, Germany, following up on their successful symposium on this topic “In die Wiege gelegt” held in Berlin in 2013.
+As that symposium was offered in German only, this symposium was a unique opportunity to discuss books in exhibitions and their supports.

-The symposium will discuss the various types of available book cradles and book supports, both generic and custom-made, as well as the wide variety of techniques employed by different institutions to custom-build them.
+The symposium participants discussed the various types of available book cradles and book supports, both generic and custom-made, as well as the wide variety of techniques employed by different institutions to custom-build them.

-The main issues to be discussed in this symposium will be:
+The main issues discussed in this symposium were:

 - How to safely display an opened book